evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-04/readme.md

 # lab-04 - deploy `keyvault-acmebot`

 There are several ways you can deploy `keyvault-acmebot`.
-You can use `Deploy to azure` link from [product main page](https://github.com/shibayan/keyvault-acmebot), but sometimes you need to do some adjustments to the naming conventions, or if you want to allocate components used by the acmebot differently.
-Int hat case, it's better to implement it with IaC.
+The simplest way is to use `Deploy to azure` link from [product main page](https://github.com/shibayan/keyvault-acmebot).
+It will then create all resources needed for the bot, including some support resource such as Azure KeyVault to store certificates, Azure Log Analytics and Application Insights.

-`keyvault-acmebot` has both ARM template and Bicep implementations and we will use a Bicep version.
+For some simple setup, that's enough, but if you want to use it at your organization, then you may already have Log Analytics and Application Insights resources and you may want to use them instead of creating new ones.
+Also, you may already have Azure KeyVault for your certificates.
+For that scenario `keyvault-acmebot` provides you Bicep implementations that you can adjust for your use-case.

 ## Task #1 - implement `keyvault-acmebot` with Bicep